saegl5/check_student_loans_ios/README.md

 ## Known Issues

 Video introduction does not render correctly, if installed from the App Store.
-Potential Xcode bug: unlike for plain text, for attributed text the interface builder draws custom fonts from Font Book.
+Potential Xcode bug: Unlike for plain text, for attributed text the interface builder draws custom fonts from Font Book.

 ## License